Skip to main content

 main().catch(console.error);

-3. Create an NMP Client (Agent Node)
+3. Create a LIOP Client (Agent Node)

 client.ts

-import { NmpClient } from '@nekzus/neural-mesh';
+import { LiopClient } from '@nekzus/liop';

 async function main() {

-// Initialize the Client
+// Initialize the Client (TLS options are optional for local development)

-const client = new NmpClient({
+const client = new LiopClient();

-name: "AI_Research_Agent",
+name: "query_database",

 });

-console.log("Received mathematically-verified result:");
+console.log("Received verified result:");

 console.log(result.content[0].text);